 Mike Baker Memorial Award – Established 2017

-Each year, the Mike Baker Memorial Award is given to a student selected by the Scholarship Committee.
-This award is named in honor of one of the founding members of the U-M Club of Houston.
-Mike graduated from the University of Michigan with a BS in Mathematics in 1977, and served the club as Director of Student Relations, Director of Cultural/Educational Events, and Treasurer.
+One of our yearly scholarship awards is designated as the Mike Baker Memorial Award, named in honor of one of the founding members of the U-M Club of Houston.
+Mike Baker graduated from the University of Michigan with a BS in Mathematics in 1977, and served the club as Director of Student Relations, Director of Cultural/Educational Events, and Treasurer.
 He was an integral member of the U-M Houston alumni family: a faithful participant in student-related functions and community service events, a passionate Wolverine fan at sports watch parties, and a smiling face at social events until his passing in 2016.
 Mike loved the University of Michigan and his local U-M club, and he is dearly missed by all who knew him.